xformerfhs/ngramcounter/README.md

 And so on.

 This utility counts bytes or n-grams in files and writes them into CSV files.
-The CSV stands for 'character separated value'
+The "CSV" stands for 'character separated value'.

 ## Call